 How to choose a quality protein supplement.

-At 28 we recommend 100% natural whey isolate protein powder (or vegan pea protein powder) as a healthy way increase your protein intake.
-These are they are not only highly bioabsorbable but it also mixes well into smoothies and other healthy recipes.
+At 28 we recommend whey isolate protein powder as a healthy way to increase your protein intake.
+These are not only highly bioabsorbable but it also mixes well into smoothies and other healthy recipes.

 Posted by Sam Wood